rapid7/metasploit-framework/documentation/modules/post/windows/gather/phish_windows_credentials.md

   **DESCRIPTION**

-  Message shown in the loginprompt.
+  Message shown in the login prompt.

   **PROCESS**

-  Prompt if a specific process is started by the target. (e.g. calc.exe or specify * for all processes.
+  Prompt if a specific process is started by the target. (e.g. `calc.exe` or specify * for all processes.)

   **SESSION**